top of page

 - No EU law right to damages for breach of EU law

-- No right to new challenge retained EU law on the basis that EU instrument was invalid
+- No right to new challenge to retained EU law on the basis that EU instrument was invalid

 (1) There is no right in domestic law on or after IP completion day to challenge any retained EU law on the basis that, immediately before IP completion day, an EU instrument was invalid.